msrasys/nnscaler/README.md

 pytest tests/your_test_file.py
 ```

+### Unit tests in AzureDevops pipeline

+We use AzureDevops to run unit tests before you can merge your PR to main branch.
+You can find the pipeline definition in `azure-pipelines.yml`.

+Please note that in AzureDevops pipeline agent, no gpu is available.
+So you must make sure your unit tests can run on cpu to pass the CI.
+Two options are available:
+1. Use `@replace_all_device_with('cpu')` decorator to replace all devices with cpu.
+Please refer to other tests for example.
+2. Mark your test case only work on gpu by using `@pytest.mark.skipif(not torch.cuda.is_available(), reason='lack of gpu devices')` decorator.
+Please refer to existing tests for example.

+Before you push your code, please run tests at least on GPU machines to make sure all tests can pass.
+GPU test cases can't be run in AzureDevops pipeline.
+Of course, it would be better if you can run all tests on both GPU and CPU machines.

 ### Run unit tests in vscode

 VS Code has a great support to unit tests.
 You can run/debug every tests easily in VS Code.
 Please refer to this document to set up your environment https://code.visualstudio.com/docs/python/testing